 - 1. Skipper / Crew: discuss plan to safely get to the dock. - 2.
 Headsets: don the Eartec headsets - 3.
-Fenders: put fenders on appropriate side, starboard side tie is preferred.
-(Whenever possible, place fenders on both sides for protection from an adjacent vessel with non-dock side fenders raised up high).
-Use roving fenders as needed. - 4.
+Fenders: put fenders on appropriate side, starboard side tie is preferred given the location of the helm and the Swimstep access at the stern.
+(Whenever possible, place fenders on both sides for protection from an adjacent vessel with non-dock side fenders raised up high). - 4.
 Mooring Lines: setup lines (bow, stern, midship) to cleats; ensure Bow line runs OUTSIDE of stanchions and OUTSIDE of fender lines toward amidships; blouse the line over the rail for someone on the dock to easily grab it. - 5.
 Thrusters: Enable the thrusters, tap momentarily to confirm operation. - 6.
 Engine: use minimum safe speed for conditions, usually dead slow (Idle). - 7.
 Crew: mate ready to step off swim step (No leaping across water to dock!) and secure Stern first (most circumstances), then Bow.
 In heavier crosswind conditions, best to secure mid-line first.